raindev/homepage/src/posts/hash-collision.md

 date: November 20, 2016
 ---

-# Or Why I'm Leaving Google
+# Or Why I'm Leaving Google's Services

 Recently there was a lot of [talk](https://news.ycombinator.com/item?id=12972554) about Google services on Hacker News.
 Concerns people have about loosing control over their data prompted me to check out how I use Google.